 Legacy in the Successor Kingdoms

 After Alexander’s death, the diadochi (successors) continued to use the phalanx, but they increased its depth and made it even more rigid.
 The Seleucid and Ptolemaic empires fielded massive phalanxes of 16,000 or more men, but lost the flexibility that Alexander had emphasized.
+These larger formations were harder to maneuver and more dependent on level ground.
 The Battle of Magnesia (190 BCE) saw the Seleucid phalanx crushed by the Romans because it could not adapt to the uneven terrain and the constant harassment from Roman velites.
 The Battle of Pydna (168 BCE) was the final death knell: the Macedonian phalanx under King Perseus was flanked and butchered by Roman legionaries who exploited gaps opened by rough ground.
+The phalanx’s day was over, but its influence persisted.

 The Romans themselves learned from the phalanx.
 Their early manipular system was a direct response to the problems of fighting the Hellenistic pike formations.
-The cohort system of the late Republic and Empire retained discipline and depth but allowed for greater flexibility.
-Some later Roman writers, like Polybius and Vegetius, discussed the phalanx as a forerunner to their own heavy infantry tactics.
+The cohort system of the late Republic and Empire retained discipline and depth but allowed for greater flexibility, with smaller units that could operate independently on broken ground.
+Some later Roman writers, like Polybius and Vegetius, discussed the phalanx as a forerunner to their own heavy infantry tactics, analyzing its strengths and weaknesses to inform their own military reforms.
+The phalanx thus shaped the development of the legion, the most famous military formation of the ancient world.

 Conclusion: A Lasting Tactical Legacy

 The Macedonian phalanx was more than a formation; it was the backbone of a military system that conquered the largest empire the world had yet seen.
 Its combination of extreme reach, deep ranks, and professional discipline gave Alexander the ability to fight and win battles against numerically superior foes.
 The tactical principles it embodied—combined arms, the use of a strong infantry base to fix the enemy, and cavalry to deliver the decisive blow—remained central to warfare for centuries.
-Even after the phalanx itself became obsolete, its DNA persisted in the Roman legion, the Swiss pikemen of the Renaissance, and the close-order infantry of the early modern era.
+Even after the phalanx itself became obsolete, its DNA persisted in the Roman legion, the Swiss pikemen of the Renaissance who used long pikes in dense formations reminiscent of the sarissa line, and the close-order infantry of the early modern era.
 The sarissa may now be a museum piece, but the lessons of the square remain timeless.
+The phalanx taught generals that discipline, reach, and coordination can overcome numbers, and that no formation is invincible if its commander fails to adapt.

 “The phalanx was not merely a weapon, but a system of war that required a unity of purpose, a commitment to drill, and a leader who could coordinate all arms.
 Alexander understood this better than anyone who came before or after him.” – Adapted from Arrian, Anabasis of Alexander